mstocco/mariostoc.co/content/traininglog/20220123-ironman2022-31weeksout.md

 ![Swim](/assets/jpg/swim-20220129.jpeg)
 Actually, swimming in the afternoon, even after a 2 hour ride worked out as Carina was able to come to the pool with me and we had a whole lane to ourselves.

-I took Carina to _Eva's_ for an early dinner afterwards.
-I was hungry.
+I took Carina to _Eva's_ for a well earned dinner.